AILab-CVC/VideoCrafter/README.md

 <!--  -->
 ## ⏳ TODO
 - [x] Huggingface Gradio demo & Colab
+- [ ] Release VideoControl models for different input types, such as depth, canny, pose
 - [ ] Technical report
 - [ ] Release new base model with NO WATERMARK
 - [ ] Release training code for VideoLoRA